anhqle/studying-odin-project/3_ruby_programming/ruby_building_blocks.md

   * What is `nil`?
   * How do you check if something is `nil`?
   * What's the difference between `nil` and `blank` and `empty`?

+`blank` is like `empty` but can also be used on `nil` object.
+See answer on [StackOverflow](http://stackoverflow.com/questions/885414/a-concise-explanation-of-nil-v-empty-v-blank-in-ruby-on-rails)

   * Are the following `nil` or `empty`?
       * `" "`, `""`, `[]`, `[""]`, `{}`
   * What's the difference between `puts` and `p` and `print`?